 One of the many things I absolutely love about the seasonal flower movement is the global network of fellow farmer florists who have connected via social media.
-I find it fascinating to observe the many parallels between the increasing popularity of local, seasonal flowers here in the good ole’ U.S. of A. and what is happening in the U.K., Canada, Russia, New Zealand and other far flung corners of the world.
+I find it fascinating to observe the many parallels between the increasing popularity of local, seasonal flowers here in the good ol’ U.S. of A. and what is happening in the U.K., Canada, Russia, New Zealand, and other far-flung corners of the world.

-We have a field of about 1000 roses with over 50 different varieties, mainly because narrowing it down to just a few was impossible, I’ll find any excuses to try a new variety.
-On top of that we have a small cutting field.
+We have a field of about 1,000 roses with over 50 different varieties, mainly because narrowing it down to just a few was impossible, I’ll find any excuses to try a new variety.
+On top of that, we have a small cutting field.
 Which was never really planned but quickly grew out of a need from our florists.
-It started life as a vegetable garden, soon the veggies were replaced by flowers, an extension was added and then another, and now we’ve moved down the road into a new patch of dirt which we are trialling this season.
+It started life as a vegetable garden, soon the veggies were replaced by flowers, an extension was added, and then another, and now we’ve moved down the road into a new patch of dirt which we are trialing this season.

 Erin: I’m really interested in learning what the seasonal flower movement is like in other countries.
 It seems to be really picking up steam here in the U.S. In just the last two or three years, there has been an explosion of new small flower farms plus more and more designers are seeking out seasonal floral material.
 Is there strong support for local flowers in New Zealand?
 What trends are you seeing?
 Can you describe ‘the scene’ there?

-Zoe: New Zealand is very unique in the fact that our flower market is dominated by NZ grown flowers, in fact more than 90% of the market is NZ grown.
+Zoë: New Zealand is very unique in the fact that our flower market is dominated by New Zealand-grown flowers, in fact, more than 90% of the market is New Zealand-grown.
 The majority of the flower growers here are more specialised, focusing on a few varieties and growing them on mass.
-It seems to be only very recently that more farms like yourself are starting to pop up.
+It seems to be only very recently that more farms like yours are starting to pop up.
 I’ve definitely noticed more and more growers appearing on Instagram, some already quite established but just hidden away in their little rural corner of the world with a real seasonal drive.

-Designers are also seeking out more seasonal flowers and are eager to build up relationships with their growers.
-It seems to be becoming an important core value to their business.
+Designers are also seeking out more seasonal flowers and are eager to build relationships with their growers.
+It seems to be becoming an important core value of their business.

 I think Instagram has played a major role in this new era of flower farming and design.
-A dynamic flower driven community is taking shape, and the gap between designers and growers all over the world is quickly closing.
-This is so exciting for a small remote flower farms in NZ, as it means no longer being limited by isolation.
+A dynamic flower-driven community is taking shape, and the gap between designers and growers all over the world is quickly closing.
+This is so exciting for small remote flower farms in New Zealand, as it means no longer being limited by isolation.